 The overwhelming concern for Masters Swimming Australia is that our members are not immune to this statistic.
 The impact of the temporary closures of pools, training venues, active gatherings, financial stress and isolation from friends and family etc. is unknown on members mental health.

-In 2020, the NBM and Branches discussed the benefits of supporting mental health with a focus on a Mental Health Month in 2021.
+In 2020, the NBM and Branches discussed the benefits of supporting mental health with a focus on a Mental Health Month which began in 2021.

-We held a webinar, ‘Breaking Down Depression’ with the Black Dog Institute where the presenters shared their lived experience with mental illness and provide insights on signs and symptoms of mental illness, when and where to seek help, and practical strategies for helping a friend or family member.
+A webinar with the Black Dog Institute where the presenter shares their lived experience with mental illness and provide insights on signs and symptoms of mental illness, when and where to seek help, and practical strategies for helping a friend or family member.

-MSA encouraged Branches, Clubs and individual members to come together throughout May 2021 to fundraise for the Black Dog Institute (or any other chosen mental health charity).
-Our aim was to raise $10,000 as the masters swimming community and we are nearly there – you can still donate by clicking HERE.
+Encouraging Branches, Clubs and individual members to come together throughout May 2022 to fundraise for the Black Dog Institute (or any other chosen mental health charity).

-Also checkout some great ideas on how your club might fundraise in the future HERE
+Providing fun ideas on how your club might fundraise in the future

-MSA is selling a limited edition of our Mental Health Awareness Swimming Caps.
-In support of the Black Dog Institute and mental health month, be sure to grab your bright yellow cap while stock lasts. ($17.50 inc postage)
+After selling out our limited edition 2021 yellow MSA MHA swimming caps we are excited to be able to offer the 2022 limited edition Mental Health Awareness Swimming Caps.
+In support of the Black Dog Institute and mental health month, be sure to grab your bright blue cap while stock lasts. ($17.50 inc postage)

 Mental Health Awareness is a chance to highlight the importance of connecting with one another and educate our community the benefits of swimming on mental health.
 MSA will regularly update this page with articles and research that will be of interest to our readers.